SoftwareHeritage/forgerie/DESIGN.md

   For instance, the user created date is probably set to `time.now()` when creating through the api, but we may want the user creation date to be set to what it was in the previous system.
-* Each forge gets it's own component, and implements some top level generic methods.
+* Each forge gets its own component, and implements some top level generic methods.